frederic-perez/AmE-dictionary/data/idioms.md

 __glass ceiling__ A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.
 The metaphor was first coined by feminists in reference to barriers in the careers of high-achieving women.
 __glimmer of hope__ :two: A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
 __gloss over (something)__
+__glower at (someone or something)__
 __go (all) (a)round the houses__ To waste one’s time and energy saying unimportant things before getting to one’s point. _Doc, please stop going around the houses and just tell me—how serious are Johnny’s injuries?_
-__go (one’s) (own) way__ To proceed, act, or do things in a direction or manner as one so chooses or desires, especially as is distinct, separate, or different from that of others.
+__go (one’s) (own) way__ :two: To proceed, act, or do things in a direction or manner as one so chooses or desires, especially as is distinct, separate, or different from that of others. _After meeting resistance with her partner about how the business should be run, she decided to go her way and open her own law firm._
 __go a long way__ :dart::eight: __1__ To achieve much success. _You’ll go a long way if you learn to never quit._ __2__ To be very useful or helpful. _Don’t do anything rash—patience will go a long way toward bringing you allies in this situation._ _Go a long way toward minimizing damage._ _Good looks and youth went a long way._
 __go after (someone or something)__
+__go all out__
 __go along__
 __go apeshit__
+__go astray__ :dart:
-__go at (something)__ To engage in or undertake something with great energy, enthusiasm, or vigor.
+__go at (something)__ :two: To engage in or undertake something with great energy, enthusiasm, or vigor. _I’d been going at the report for two days straight when my computer suddenly crashed and wiped out half my work!_
 __go at it hammer and tongs__ To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
 An allusion to the force with which a blacksmith strikes metal using a hammer and tongs.
 __go back to square one__ To start from the beginning.
 __go ballistic__ :two::hammer: